 TIP: If you’re ready to start a business in any of these states, click on the highlighted state name to get started.

-If you don’t live in one of the best states for clothing stores, the Internet allows you to set up shop anywhere.
+If you don’t live in one of the best states for clothing stores, you can start an online clothing business.
 MyCompanyWorks offers a custom Domain, Email, and Website package to open your clothing store online.
 Customizable templates and simple tools are included to start a clothing website fast.

 You can start an online clothing shop with little to no money.
 Drop-shipping businesses like Bloom Wholesale send clothing items directly to consumers, so you don’t have to front the cost of inventory and shipping.
 Once your customer orders online, you order items from your suppliers to fulfill the orders.
 You pay the supplier from the money collected from your customer.
 If you’re interested in drop-shipping, check out some of the top wholesale clothing suppliers here.